 One of these Protestant Evangelicals who was accused of engaging in the controversial practice was the Reverand Edward Nangle.

-A native of County Meath, in 1834, he established a Protestant mission on Achill Island, County Mayo, and worked there for 18 years with the aim of bringing Christianity to those living there.
+A native of Co Meath, in 1834, he established a Protestant mission on Achill Island, Co Mayo, and worked there for 18 years with the aim of bringing Christianity to those living there.

 When Edward Nangle arrived in Achill with his young family, it was one of the most destitute spots in Ireland, jutting off the coast of Mayo into the Atlantic.